kurahaupo/linux-syscalls-perl/README.md

 Only a small subset of these are implemented so far.

-As a design goal, all outputs are by value; any system calls that take a buffer that gets filled instead allocate a buffer within the implementation and then returned to the caller.
+As a design goal, all inputs are passed as parameters, and all outputs are returned; no placing outputs into global variables or into references that are passed in.

+(The implementation of any system call that takes a buffer to be filled instead allocates a buffer and returns that to the caller.
+That especially applies to "small" buffers such as the `int status` passed to `wait()`.
+For calls that can accept an arbitrary buffer size and return an arbitrary list of values, such as `getdents`, a buffer size hint is accepted as a parameter.)

 ## Contributing to this project